bcoles/kasld/docs/reproducibility.md

 ### Kernel-configuration sensitivity

-The matrix above fixes **one stock configuration per architecture**.
-A kernel's paging mode and virtual-address width — x86_64 4- vs 5-level paging, `aarch64` VA39 / VA48 / VA52 across 4K / 16K / 64K pages, the 32-bit VMSPLIT variants —
+The matrix covers this axis in part.
+A kernel's paging mode and virtual-address width — x86_64 4- vs 5-level paging, `aarch64` VA36 / VA39 / VA42 / VA47
-shift the layout windows and are a distinct axis.
-This axis is a direct test of the engine's *structural* soundness: a wrong paging assumption or an over-coarse alignment moves the image-base window, which is exactly the window the soundness gate already checks (it is how past VA-bits and alignment bugs surfaced).
+alongside the default VA48, the 32-bit VMSPLIT variants — shift the layout windows and are a distinct axis from the kernel line.
+This axis is a direct test of the engine's *structural* soundness: a wrong paging assumption or an over-coarse alignment moves the image-base window, which is exactly the window the soundness gate already checks (it is how past VA-bits and alignment bugs surfaced), so each configuration cell is another soundness data point.

-Covering it requires purpose-built kernels — config overlays over the stock defconfig — which are not yet in the matrix, so the results here hold the configuration axis fixed.
-This is a stated scope boundary, not a silent one: expanding into it is planned, and each new configuration cell is another soundness data point (any unsoundness it surfaces is the bug the exercise exists to find).
+On `aarch64` the width fixes the page size, so those four cells also span all three granules — VA39 at 4K, VA36 and VA47 at 16K, VA42 at 64K.
+VA52 is the one
+width left uncovered. `x86_64` and `riscv64` reach the same axis from a single image through the `no5lvl` / `no4lvl` / `la57` boot parameters, and `armv7` and
+`i686` carry a purpose-built 2G/2G split against the default 3G/1G.
+The configuration axes still outside the matrix are listed under [Scope](#scope).

 ### Speculative narrowing (the likely window)